 Terror: At the beginning of the game, all enemy units must take a Resolve Test on 1 d10.
 If the unit fails the test, they gain a point of Fatigue.

-Cold Blooded: Blackbeard gains the Ruthless Special Rule (The unit gets a -1 bonus to Shoot Tests with Small Arms and Fight rests against units with less fatigue than this unit.) and when he uses a Command Point to tell another unit to Shoot or Fight, they also gain the Ruthless Special Rule.
+Cold Blooded: Blackbeard gains the Ruthless Special Rule.
+Ruthless gives a -1 bonus to Shoot Tests with Small Arms and Fight rests against units with less fatigue than it.
+When Teach uses a Command Point on another unit to Shoot or Fight, they also gain the Ruthless Special Rule.

 Tough: If Blackbeard’s unit ends an activation with any amount of fatigue, and it did not Push or gain any fatigue during the activation, the unit may remove a point of Fatigue at the end of its activation.